apache/spark/docs/sql-migration-guide-upgrade.md

 ## Upgrading from Spark SQL 2.4 to 2.4.5

  - Starting from 2.4.5, SQL configurations are effective also when a Dataset is converted to an RDD and its plan is executed due to action on the derived RDD.
-The previous buggy behavior can be restored setting `spark.sql.legacy.rdd.applyConf` to `false`.
+The previous behavior can be restored setting `spark.sql.legacy.rdd.applyConf` to `false`: in this case, SQL configurations are ignored for operations performed on a RDD derived from a Dataset.

 ## Upgrading from Spark SQL 2.4 to 2.4.1